 They’d been exposed to many products with ACM over several years.
-The amount and duration of asbestos contamination led to latent development of life-threatening diseases such as asbestosis, lung cancer and mesothelioma.
+The amount and duration of asbestos contamination led to the latent development of life-threatening diseases such as asbestosis, lung cancer, and mesothelioma.
 It takes 10-50 years for asbestos-caused diseases to set in and show symptoms.
 Proper medical diagnosis is usually made when an illness advances to middle stages.
 By then they can be impossible to treat, leaving many veterans’ only recourse being benefits provided by the Department of Veterans Affairs (DVA).

 Asbestos Products Used in the Air Force

 The U.S. Air Force used asbestos in their manufacturing, construction and maintenance projects for the same reasons other military branches wholeheartedly endorsed asbestos products.
 Asbestos was noncombustible.
-It wouldn’t burn under any conditions, making it ideal for aircraft engine heatshields, cockpit protection and fuel tank isolation.
+It wouldn’t burn under any conditions, making it ideal for aircraft engine heatshields, cockpit protection, and fuel tank isolation.

 Asbestos was thermally inert and worked as an excellent insulator.
 It was non-corrosive and electrically non-conductive, as well as chemically stable, strong and lightweight.
 Combined with low-cost and ease of access, asbestos appeared to be a miracle material for Air Force use on and above the ground.

 Asbestos products went into every American military aircraft built from the late 1930s until the early 1980s.